programmfabrik/easydb-documentation/content/sysadmin/installation.en.md

 Particularly at the first start we recommend a waiting time of 20 seconds between the components so that the initial data structures can be created.

 ---

 # Result

 At port 80 of your server, the easydb is now ready for requests from web browsers.

 ---

+# Initial login

+After the installation you can log in with the following profile for the first time:
+Name: root
+Password: admin

+We strongly recommend that you change your password immediately after you have logged in.

+---